Preterm laborPregnancy complications - preterm

 Lower Your Risk of Preterm Labor

-To reduce your risk of preterm labor, follow your doctor's advice.
-Call your doctor as soon as you can if you think you are having preterm labor.
+To reduce your risk of preterm labor, follow your provider's advice.
+Call as soon as you can if you think you are having preterm labor.
+Early treatment is the best way to prevent preterm delivery.

 Prenatal care lowers the risk of having your baby too early.
-See your doctor as soon as you think you're pregnant.
+See your provider as soon as you think you are pregnant.
 You should also:

 - Not smoke